macs3-project/MACS/docs/source/docs/callpeak.md

   based on binomial distribution using 1e-5 as p-value cutoff; and the `all` option keeps every tag.
 If an integer is given, at most this number of tags will be kept at the same location.
 The default is to keep one tag at the same location.
+This option will be ignored when format is `FRAG`.
 Default: 1

 - `--broad`